DarseZ/CurveFrcst-Using-ManifoldLrn/README.md

 (3) Randomness test for univariate low-dim embedding
 (4) Implementation of LLE transform and inverse-transform
 (5) Backtesting engine for systematic trading strategies using PCA+ARMA and LLE+ARMA models
+NumerExperim.ipynb:
+(1) Calculate credit risk premium 3m LIBOR- 3m SOFR, liquidity risk premium EFFR – inflation
+(2) Regress swap spd on the two risk factors for each tenor
+(3) Simulate the residual as O-U process for each tenor
+(4) Recover the simlulated swap spd curve
+(5) Run multi-stage forecasting framework for swap spd curve from script 2

 Problem formulation